bravoalpha79/k9-zen/README.md

 ## Credits

+### Code
+- The "perfect background image" CSS code snippet (used for styling of background images on all pages) was obtained from [CSS-tricks](https://css-tricks.com/);

 ### Media

-- The photos used in this site were obtained from [Pexels](https://www.pexels.com/) (Gallery and About) and [Peakpx](http://www.peakpx.com/) (Contact); the remaining photos are from a personal collection.
+- The photos used in this site were obtained from [Pexels](https://www.pexels.com/) (for the gallery and About) and [Peakpx](http://www.peakpx.com/) (for Contact); the remaining photos are from a personal collection.
 - The Location map was obtained from [Google Maps](https://www.google.com/maps).

 ### Acknowledgements

-- I received inspiration for this project from my dogs Dona and Fiftie (pictured on the Home and Training pages), from our trainer Ana, and from my friend Doris who first introduced me to Positive Reinforcement Training.
+- I received inspiration for this project from my dogs Dona and Fiftie (pictured on the Home and Training page backgrounds), from our trainer Ana, and from my friend Doris who first introduced me to Positive Reinforcement Training.